Why Eating Canned Soup Risks Major Health ProblemsUpdated: August 31, 2017Healthy Living

 How much more evidence is needed?
 Wise shoppers who are truly concerned about health and the potential for estrogen dominance from exposure to BPA will consistently bypass all canned foods on their trips to the supermarket or the healthfood store!

 Have no idea how to make fresh soup?
-Relearn this traditional culinary wisdom by browsing the free video library on this blog which contains a number of lessons on homemade stocks and soups.
+Relearn this traditional culinary wisdom by learning how to make homemade stock and bone broths as an important first step.

 Sarah, The Healthy Home Economist